Welcome to the North West Clinical Senate team. The Senate is chaired by Prof Martin Vernon

 Caroline Baines

 Caroline joined the NHS in 1999 working in health promotion in Wirral.
-She then progressed through various roles in public health including being the strategic lead for obesity, physical activity, CVD, and cancer, managing the Public Health Intelligence Team, and commissioning sexual health services.
+She then progressed to various roles in public health including strategic lead for obesity, physical activity, CVD, and cancer, developing and managing a Public Health Intelligence Team, and commissioning sexual health services.
 In 2013 she joined NHS England as a member of the Public Health Commissioning Team for Cheshire, Warrington, and Wirral where she also spent five months working in Specialised Commissioning.
 From 2015-2017 she undertook a secondment in Cheshire East Council where she was jointly employed by the local authority and CCGs to lead joint commissioning across health and social care, including the implementation of the Better Care Fund.
 This role gave her an opportunity to learn about adult social care and be an objective voice in the complex system of health and social care.

 Pam Bailey, Senate Manager